projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 the ACRN hypervisor sets up the physical interrupt in its basic interrupt modules (e.g., IOAPIC/LAPIC/IDT).
-It dispatches the interrupt in the hypervisor interrupt flow control layer to the corresponding handlers; this could be pre-defined IPI notification, timer, or runtime registered passthrough devices.
+It dispatches the interrupt in the hypervisor interrupt flow control layer to the corresponding handlers; this could be predefined IPI notification, timer, or runtime registered passthrough devices.
 The ACRN hypervisor then uses its VM interfaces based on vPIC, vIOAPIC, and vMSI modules, to inject the necessary virtual interrupt into the specific VM, or directly deliver